 High concentrations of carbon monoxide are often due to improper ventilation or leaking appliances, particularly in a tightly sealed or enclosed space.
-If your home’s heating system isn’t working properly, you could be putting yourself and family members at risk for carbon monoxide poisoning.
+If your home’s heating system isn’t working properly, you could be putting yourself and your family members at risk for carbon monoxide poisoning.

-Where does Carbon Monoxide Come From?
+Where Does Carbon Monoxide Come From?

 Carbon monoxide is a natural byproduct of burning fuel to heat homes here in New Albany and around the country.
 It is found in fumes produced any time you burn fuel in cars or trucks, small engines, stoves, lanterns, grills, fireplaces, gas ranges, or furnaces.

 Our homes are designed to handle this gas and distribute it properly.
-However, improperly ventilated appliances and engines, particularly in a tightly sealed or enclosed spaces, may allow carbon monoxide to accumulate and become dangerous.
+However, improperly ventilated appliances and engines, particularly in a tightly sealed or enclosed space, may allow carbon monoxide to accumulate and become dangerous.